Taste of Zambia: A Culinary Journey

 Bream (Tilapia)

-Zambia’s many rivers and lakes provide an abundance of fresh fish, with bream (tilapia) being one of the most popular choices.
+Zambia’s many rivers and lakes provide an abundance of fresh fish, making bream (tilapia) a staple in the diverse array of foods in Zambia.
 Bream is usually grilled or fried and served with Nshima, vegetables, or rice.
 The fish is tender and flaky, with a mild flavour that pairs well with the bold Zambian sauces and spices.

 Munkoyo (Traditional Fermented Drink)